IDOLATRY-5/ELKM/What Constitutes ‘Good’ in ELKM’S Eyes?

 The trees would have been eliminated, had not ELKM allowed them to stay.
 The kelipa then developed into everything in the world that can rebel against ELKM.
 For instance- our evil inclinations in our hearts, it is a kelipa.

 3. ‘Good’ means “winning the trial.’
 It is a term used in connection to a trial.
 A passing Day was deemed ‘good’ if it won its trial.
-“Good” means a VERDICT (Maimonides) . ’
+“Good” is a VERDICT (Maimonides) . ’

 4: ‘Good’ means: viable, durable, healthy.
 For instance, the Daughter of Pharaoh saw the baby Moses in the ark “that he was good” meaning healthy, viable, enduring.
 (Exodus 2: 2.)

-Thus when the BUILDER, the All Mighty JUDGE ELKM deemed a Day as good, it meant that the Day and its creatures were viable to live into the next Day.
+Thus when the BUILDER, the All-Mighty JUDGE ELKM deemed a Day as good, it meant that the Day and its creatures were viable to live into the next Day.
 In other words, if they would support another new Floor on top.

 For instance, the Third Day was deemed ‘good’ since its Waters and Vegetation would support the following Day when Fish appeared in the waters.
 Thus